zeek/zeek/doc/logging-elasticsearch.rst

 - server_port:  What port to send the data to.
 Default 9200.

 - index_name:   ElasticSearch indexes are like databases in a standard DB model.
   This is the name of the index to which to send the data.
-Default bro-logs.
+Default bro.

 - type_prefix:  ElasticSearch types are like tables in a standard DB model.
 This is a prefix that gets prepended to Bro log names.
 Example: type_prefix = "bro_" would create types "bro_dns", "bro_http", etc. Default: none.